 Just kidding (kind of).
 The real answer is simple: motivation & a daily ritual.
 All of the most successful people in the world have one thing in common, and that is a morning and/or evening routine.
 This is because success does not come overnight; Success comes from a consistent commitment to the actions you take on a regular basis.
 I thought this would be a perfect time to share a glimpse of what a day in my life is like and share my top tips for optimal mind, body and spirit care and creating a fulfilling and satisfying daily routine.

-6:00- The first and most important part of my day: meditation to center my soul and some mind work to organize my mind and prepare to embrace whatever awaits me in the day ahead.
-My mind work includes gratitude, affirmations, visualization and more.
+6:00- The first and most important part of my day: meditation to center my soul and some mind work for my mental and emotional health, to prepare to embrace whatever awaits me in the day ahead.
+My mind work also includes gratitude, affirmations, visualization as well as daily prayers.
+In addition, I take the time to write in my journal/blog and organize my calendar and notes.
 This sets the tone for the rest of the day and allows me to remain present throughout the day.

 6:30- After I take care of my soul and mind, it’s time to get grounded in my body, which I achieve by my workout.
 I usually do a combination of cardio and some resistance exercise for whatever muscle groups I am focusing on for that day.
 Aside from a 20-30 minute walk/cardio, I work out about 30 minutes every day.
-Twice a week I try to incorporate stretching and yoga as well, but I will be talking more about my workouts in a separate post to come soon.
+Several times a week I try to incorporate stretching and yoga as well as gymnastics and ballet/dance, but I will be talking more about my workouts in a separate post to come soon.

-7:00- Get ready for work at my dream job so it never feels like work at all.
-This is a self-explanatory part of my day consisting of a refreshing shower, changing into my scrubs, and making my hair look semi-presentable.
+7:00- Get ready for work at my dream job which never feels like work at all.
+This is a self-explanatory part of my day consisting of a refreshing shower, changing into scrubs, and making my hair look semi-presentable.
+I love listening to motivational audio at this time.

-7:30- Breakfast and leave for work.
+7:30- Breakfast and responding to emails and messages.
 If I take the shuttle (most days), I eat breakfast at home.
 If I walk to work, I eat right before starting my workday.

 8:00- Begin my work day with either a staff meeting or immediately seeing patients and writing my notes.
 I also answer messages and assist with any tasks around the clinic.